Ali Sufiyan Afaqi: Early life

-After he obtained his BA, he worked for an insurance company during his initial career span, and later joined newspapers where he used to wrote columns and other subjects such as social, politics and culture.
+In 1951, he worked for an insurance company, and later joined newspapers where he used to write columns on various subjects.
 He first joined Daily Tasneem and Jamaat-e-Islami.
-He also worked at Chattan, a weekly newspaper established by Agha Shorish Kashmiri, and later worked at Nawaiwaqt Group.
-In later years, he joined Daily Afaq newspaper where he choose his last name "Afaq" and became known as Ali Sufiyan Afaq.
-He wrote first-ever film review in Afaq newspaper and then choose it as regular job.
+He also worked at Chattan, a weekly newspaper established by Agha Shorish Kashmiri, and later worked at the Nawa-i-waqt Group.
+In later years, he joined Daily Afaq newspaper where he choose his last name "Afaq" and became known as Ali Sufiyan Afaqi.
+He wrote first-ever film review in Afaq newspaper and then chose it as a regular job.
 As an editor, he worked at Aqwam weekly and as joint editor at Daily Aasar.
 Following the 1958 Pakistani coup d'état, he left journalism and moved to film industry.